|Wake-up for EVA-1||Back in the Briar Patch|

 118:55:07 Duke: We got it.
 The overhead's in Open.

-[If the hatch swung shut, with both valves closed, and there was a leak of oxygen into the cabin, they wouldn't be able to open the hatch until they bled the cabin pressure by opening the forward valve with a control mounted on the outside.
+[If the hatch swung shut, with both valves Closed or in Auto, and there was a leak of oxygen into the cabin, they wouldn't be able to open the hatch until they bled the cabin pressure by opening the forward valve with a control mounted on the outside.
 Under normal circumstances, that wouldn't be a problem.
 If they were in a hurry because of a suit leak, they would be in trouble.]118:55:09 Duke: Okay, John.
 It's two tenths; you ought to be able to open that beauty.
 (Pause) Here she comes.

 [John has to back up as far as possible and bend down to get the handle on the hatch.]118:55:25 Young: Ain't coming open, though.